-These advertisements were misleading by omitting the fact that the length of the program varies based on the credential being sought.
+164 These advertisements were misleading by omitting the fact that the length of the program varies based on the credential being sought.

-with all classroom materials, a technician's tool set, and job placement assistance.
+training facility, free room and board, transportation to and from classes, an iPad mini loaded with all classroom materials, a technician's tool set, and job placement assistance.
 Besides these numerous free enrollment inducements, RRCC's ads indicated veterans were entitled to a VA housing benefit of around \$2,000.